 They don't have to have spent part their life earning their living as a musician.

-They just need to know the basics about music theory, notation, scales and chords, how the Circle works, and what to avoid, be patient, doggedly determined, and have the guts to try.
+They just need to know the basics about harmony, counterpoint, notation, scales and chords, how the Circle works, what to avoid, and to be patient, doggedly determined, and have the guts to try.

-It will help to print for yourself a copy of Variations Op.
-4 and follow it along as you read through this narrative about how it was put together [See menu bar, Free Stuff].
+It will help to download and print a hard of the C Major Op.
+4 Variations on a cantus firmus (photo) and follow it with this narrative about how it was put together.

-If you start with a hymn-like theme, let's say, a c.f.
-16 bars long made up of 4 phrases of equal length, you might consider writing a fanfare-like introduction using the melodic outline of the first 2 phrases of the theme in rhythmic transformation (same pitches in sequence but different note values); this would get the work off to an impressive start as it provides a strong sense of unity between the introduction and the statement of the theme.
+If we start with a hymn-like theme, let's say, a c.f.
+16 bars long made up of 4 phrases of equal length, we might consider writing a fanfare-like introduction using the melodic outline of the first 2 phrases of the theme in rhythmic transformation (same pitches in sequence but different note values); this would get the work off to an impressive start as it provides a strong sense of unity between the introduction and the first statement of the theme.

-If you begin your theme in a 4 voice texture, why not introduce it with something unexpected in the rhythm of the other voices from the get-go, such as triplets in the accompaniment; the listener finds something like this unexpected and arresting to the ear.
+If we begin our theme in a 4 voice texture, why not introduce it with something unexpected in the rhythm of the other voices from the get-go, such as triplets in the accompaniment; the listener finds something like this unexpected and arresting to the ear.

-For the 1st variation you might try working the c.f. as a 2 voice canon at the octave with the right hand following one measure behind the left hand in a 3 voice texture.
+For the 1st variation we might try working the c.f. as a 2 voice canon at the octave with the right hand following one measure behind the left hand in a 4 voice texture.

-Your listeners won't expect this right off the bat, to start a big work with a strict 2 voice canon like this.
+The listener won't expect this right off the bat, to start a big work like this with a strict 2 voice canon.

 A famous example of this is Bach's organ Toccata in F Major, where he starts it, most unexpectedly, with an extended strict 2 voice canon at the octave in the hands over a held pedal note; no one would expect the opening of an organ toccata to begin with a learned (pronounced "ler'-ned) device like this, and it works amazingly well in the hands of this master of masters.

-By stirring the sands of monotony this way, Bach succeeded in separating this work from the common and created something interesting and uncommon [ See blog, Do The Unexpected ].
+By stirring the sands of monotony this way, Bach succeeded in separating this work from the common and created something interesting, uncommon, and ultimately a permanent contribution to the organ repertoire [ See blog, Do The Unexpected ].

-After this, no one will expect the next variation to repeat this procedure, this time in a 4 part texture, switching the 2 voice canon at the octave so the left hand is now following the right.
+No one will expect the 2nd variation to repeat this procedure in 4 part texture, only this time switching out the parts in another 2 voice canon at the octave so the left hand this time is following the right.

-For the 3rd variation you might consider restricting the c.f. to the tenor and bass lines but keep it moving between them, preserving a 3 part texture.
+For the 3rd variation we might consider restricting the c.f. to the tenor and bass lines but keep it moving between them, reducing the texture to 3 parts.

 It's okay to dilute the formal rigor of which voice carries the c.f. here, as long as the result is smooth and pleasing to the ear.

-You might then continue the 3 part texture, switch the theme for the next variation to the top line, start it there, then send it to the tenor or bass voice for every other measure.
+We might then continue this 3 part texture for the next variation, switching the theme to the top line, starting it there, then sending it to the tenor or bass voice for every other measure.

-Next, you might consider reducing the texture to 2 voices and make the theme disappear in figuration which suggests a harmony, forcing the listener's ear to search for it amidst a series of ascending arpeggios spread across both staves.
+Next, we might reduce the texture down to 2 voices and make the theme disappear in figuration which suggests a harmony, forcing the listener's ear to search for it amidst a series of ascending arpeggios spread across both staves.

-Following this, you might try staying with a 2 voice texture using a series of descending scalar passages interplaying with a simple bass motive consisting of an octave leap downward, still making the c.f. disappear in figuration.
+Following this, we might reintroduce a 3 voice texture using a series of descending scalar passages interplaying with a simple bass motive consisting of an octave leap downward, still making the c.f. disappear in figuration.

-After this you might return to a 3 part texture, have the c.f. return in the top line, and work it against a short, rhythmic motive reappearing in the bass on the even numbered measures.
+For the next (7th) variation we might have the c.f. return in the top line, and work it against a short, rhythmic motive reappearing in the bass on the even numbered measures.

-On the next variation you might continue this procedure, this time having the same bass motive appear only in the odd numbered measures.
+For the 8th variation we might continue this procedure in 3 part texture, this time having the same bass motive appear only in the odd numbered measures.

-You might then create another bass motive moving in a dotted rhythm, have it appear on the even numbered measures, and employ ascending arpeggios divided between the 2 hands on the odd numbered measures, working it in a 4 voice texture.
+For the next (9th) variation we might create another bass motive moving in a dotted rhythm, have it appear on the even numbered measures, and employ ascending arpeggios divided between the 2 hands on the odd numbered measures, working it this time in a more dense 4 voice texture.

-You're already up to 9 variations here, and you've barely gotten started with your ideas!
+We're already up to 9 variations here, and it seems like we've barely gotten started ...

-Next, you might try something really bold, like introducing the the theme in inverse movement in the left hand, in another 2 voice canon at the octave, only with the theme entering right side up, in the right hand, if it will work.
+For the 10th variation we might reduce the texture down to 3 voices again and try something really bold ... like introducing the c.f. in inverse movement in the left hand, in another 2 voice canon at the octave, only with the c.f. entering right side up, in the right hand, if it will work.

-You're free here, to put the 3rd free voice either in the alto or bass and gradually nudge it along this way, your choice.
+We're free here, to put the 3rd free voice either in the alto or bass and gradually nudge it along this way, our choice.

-We may also find it necessary to exercise some discretion here [See blog, Poetic License] and tweak one note in the upside down version, as it is here, to get it to sound in more consonant harmony with the right hand.
+We may also find it necessary to exercise some discretion here [See blog, Poetic License] and tweak one note in the upside down version, as it is here, to get it to sound consonant with the right hand.

 In addition, when the canon is between the soprano follower (right side up) in the right hand and the tenor leader (in inverse) in the left hand, and the inverse enters the alto range, it will need to be divided between the alto and tenor voices.

-In situations like this the tenor will take over playing a free voice for a few beats in those places until the inverse theme can return again to the tenor range.
+In situations like this the tenor will take over playing a free voice for a few beats in those places until the inverse c.f. can return again to the tenor range.

-Again, it's perfectly all right to dilute the formal rigor here as long as the result is smooth and pleasing to the ear, which is our guide for everything; if we can get it to work at all, it's quite an accomplishment.
+Again, it's perfectly all right to dilute the formal rigor here as long as the result is smooth and pleasing to the ear, which is our guide for everything; if we can get it to work at all, it's a signal achievement.

-Having introduced the c.f. in inverse movement this way, you might then bring it more to the fore by moving it to the top voice and introduce it against running notes in the left hand.
+Having introduced the c.f. in inverse movement this way, you might then, for the next (11th) variation bring it more to the fore by moving it to the top voice and introducing it against running notes in the left hand.

 You might quicken the tempo slightly here, start it in 2 voices, then add the 3rd voice a few measures later, as the momentum builds.